rigsby-chi/ActiveCrowd/README.md

 ***
 ## 1. Installation and Setup
 ### 1. 1 Necessary software and packages
-To use the ActiveCrowd framework, first you need Python, PostgreSQL and some libraries installed:
+To use the ActiveCrowd framework, you need Python, PostgreSQL and some libraries installed:
 * Python 2.7
 * PostgreSQL
 * Java Runtime Environment (JRE)